Incisional and Ventral Hernia in Sydney – Abdominal Wall Assessment

 Dr David Joseph provides coordinated assessment for patients requiring management across multiple upper gastrointestinal conditions.

-Incisional & Ventral Hernia FAQs
+Incisional and Ventral Hernia FAQs

-Can an incisional hernia heal without surgery?
+Can incisional and ventral hernias heal without surgery?

 Is a ventral hernia dangerous?